Manufacturing/Published: January 20, 2025

 Time is money, and in manufacturing, every minute of downtime comes at a cost.
-Downtime created by changing or replacing tools is a costly waste, because you have the continuing costs of labor and equipment while production of parts is on pause.
+Unproductive time when changing or replacing tools is especially expensive, because you have the continuing costs of labor and equipment while production of parts is on pause.

 When there are considerable production losses because of time-intensive or frequent changeovers, manufacturers need to pay attention to the changeover process itself.
-That’s because the changeover process can have significant impacts on downtime, overall equipment effectiveness (OEE), productivity, and even scrap costs.
+That’s because it can significantly impact downtime, overall equipment effectiveness (OEE), productivity, and even scrap costs.

-A lean concept that can help improve changeover time is single minute exchange of die (SMED), a group of tools focused on reducing changeover times by scrutinizing the steps, tools, and responsibilities during the setup.
+A lean concept that can help is single minute exchange of die (SMED), a group of tools focused on the goal of reducing setup and changeover time by examining the steps, tools, and responsibilities during the setup.

-We’ve helped many customers utilize SMED in their plants, in some cases delivering millions of dollars in savings over the course of a year.
-Here, we tackle SMED meaning, taking a closer look at SMED and considerations for implementing it in your plant.
+We’ve helped many customers apply the SMED system in their plants.
+In some cases, that has delivered millions of dollars in savings over the course of a year.
+Here, we tackle the SMED meaning, taking a closer look at this process and the considerations for implementing it in your plant, as developed by Shigeo Shingo.

 Learn more about how lean tools can help improve efficiency with a free eBook on The 5S of Lean Manufacturing Principles